RobJY/mcmicro-nf-core/README.md

 24,1,CD45
  ```

 Each row of the markersheet represents a single channel in the associated sample image.
-The first column `channel_number` is this identifier.
+The first column `channel_number` is an identifier for the respective channel.
 The second column `cycle_number` corresponds to the cycle number of the image and it must match the `cycle_number` in the supplied samplesheet.
 The third column `marker_name` is the name of the marker for the given channel and cycle.

 > [!WARNING]
 > Please provide pipeline parameters via the CLI or Nextflow `-params-file` option.
 Custom config files including those provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_;